$567,103Average Value$318Average Price per Sq Ft53Homes For Sale

 Schools offer reading programs and a university pipeline

 The area's public schools are in Orderville, about 30 miles south.
-Valley Elementary School serves K-6 students and earns a B grade from Niche.
-It offers a summer AR reading program and has a mobile library called the "Book Mobile," where students can check out new reads.
-With a 7-12 curriculum, Valley High School receives a B-minus, and graduating seniors have attended every university in the state.
+Valley Elementary School serves students in kindergarten through sixth grade and has earned a B grade from Niche.
+It offers a summer Accelerated Reader reading program and has a mobile library called the "Book Mobile," where students can check out new reads.
+With a seventh-through-12th-grade curriculum, Valley High School receives a B-minus, and graduating seniors have attended every university in the state.

 Valley Elementary School has a mobile library called the "Book Mobile."